Careers in History

 - Legal Resources Guide links to many pre-law Websites, including several related to financial aid, law school rankings and LSAT commercial preparation programs.

-Students interested in teaching history at the secondary or junior high levels can complete their State of Illinois Secondary Teaching Certificate at the same time as their history major.
+Students interested in teaching history at the secondary or middle school levels can complete their State of Illinois Secondary Teaching Certificate at the same time as their history major.
 (Note that secondary certification in Illinois requires a major in an academic discipline such as history.)
 Students who do so will be qualified for a teaching job immediately after graduation.

 It takes careful planning to complete certification and a major within four years.
-If you're interested, speak with your department advisor as well as Robbie Jones at the School of Education at 773.508.8284 as soon as possible.
+If you're interested, speak with your department advisor and contact Charles Tocci at the School of Education at 312.915.6865 or email@example.com as soon as possible.

 Advanced Degrees in History